 Travel can be fun and exciting, but if you’re not careful, it can wreak havoc on your health.
 To increase the chances that you’ll come back from vacation feeling rested rather than run down, take care to maintain healthy habits during your trip.

+Many times traveling is a welcome way to break up your daily routine.
+While it’s good to try new things and enjoy an adventure, there are certain aspects of health that benefit from routine, including exercise and sleep.
 Although it’s easy to slack on your fitness routine when you’re traveling out of town, it’s smarter to do your best to keep in shape throughout your trip, especially if you’ll be gone for more than a few days.
 Hotels often have fitness rooms that they keep stocked with treadmills, stationary bikes and other exercise equipment, or you can bring your own yoga mat or fitness bands to use in your room.
-Also, when you’re planning vacation activities, opt for ones that will get you moving, such as hiking or canoeing.
+If you want to get plenty of sleep while you travel, then you should also try to maintain healthy sleep habits.
+If possible, stick to a regular sleep schedule and pack home comforts to help you fall asleep faster.

 Watch Your Oral Health